Galileo1/weird.io.case-study/README.md

 For kubernetes deployment you need to first create the cluster:

-We have also successfully deployed cluster using [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+We have successfully deployed cluster using [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).

 ## Start the minikube cluster